HDFC Bank: HDFC Ltd–HDFC Bank merger

-On 4 April 2022, HDFC Ltd announced that it would merge with HDFC Bank, marking India's largest-ever M&A deal.
+On 4 April 2022, HDFC Ltd announced it would merge with HDFC Bank, marking India's largest-ever M&A deal.
 As part of the merger, HDFC Ltd would transfer its home loan portfolio to HDFC Bank, while the bank offered depositors of HDFC Ltd the choice of either withdrawing their money or renewing their deposits with the bank at the interest rate that the bank was then offering.

 On 1 July 2023, the merger of HDFC Ltd with HDFC Bank was completed.
 Consequently, HDFC Bank had a market capitalisation of $154 billion, becoming the seventh most valuable bank in the world.
 HDFC Bank also became one of the world's top 100 banking companies by total assets.

 The combined entity had a customer base of 12 crore (120 million), surpassing the population of Germany in size.
 The merger resulted in a substantial increase in bank headcount, with the workforce totaling 1.77 lakh (177k) employees.
 The merged entity became the second-largest bank in India, trailing only the State Bank of India in terms of assets.
 The number of branches increased to 8,300.

 Shares of HDFC Ltd were delisted and shareholders were allotted 42 shares of HDFC Bank for every 25 shares of HDFC Ltd held, leading to an increase in the equity capital of HDFC Bank.

+By March 2025, this bank reported a 5.4% increase in year-on-year (YoY) surge in its advances to ₹28.2 lakh crore.
+During this time period (of FY25), the bank reflected the results of the first full year of operation since the merger on July 1, 2023.
+Post the merger, the bank was able to keep a healthy growth, all while maintaining asset quality.
+A net profit of ₹67,347.4 during the March FY25 quarter, increasing YoY by 10.7% and the net interest income grew by 13%.

+In August 2026, HDFC Bank announced that Managing Director and Chief Executive Officer Sashidhar Jagdishan would retire on October 26, 2026, after deciding not to seek reappointment for a third term.
+Jagdishan, who had led the bank since 2020 and oversaw its merger with parent company HDFC Ltd in 2023, conveyed his decision to the board on August 29, 2026.